Phi Alpha Theta

 Phi Alpha Theta is the National Honors Society in History.
 Created in 1921, Phi Alpha Theta now has 820 active chapters.
 The Xi-Gamma Chapter of the society at Gonzaga has been active since 1968.

 New Phi Alpha Theta members.
-Induction ceremony and dinner, 2013.
+Induction ceremony, Spring 2014.

 The Xi-Gamma chapter of Phi Alpha Theta is enjoying another busy and productive year, during which it has organized a number of services and events.

 Services and Events:

 Spring 2016 Tutoring: Mondays and Fridays, 3:00 to 5:00 pm, History Department Conference Room (College Hall 431).

 Recent winners of the annual Phi Alpha Theta Award:

 2015 Mary Kate Koch, Senior Research Project: "Woody Guthrie, Alan Lomax, and the New American Folk Tradition."

 2014 Stephanie Festin, Senior Research Project: "The Wise Man of Serbia Thought His Way into Trouble in the Unified Yugoslav State."